lovincyrus/coolection/README.md

 # Coolection

 **Coolection** is an open-source bookmarking tool that allows you to save and organize your favorite links.
+Coolection is designed to be single purpose and focused on speed and simplicity.
+No ads.
+No tracking.
+No distractions.
+No fluff.
+Just bookmarks and find them when you need them.

 ## Getting Started